javajavascript/MERN-Reddit-App/README.md

 Thus, for this project, DO NOT USE app.get('*').

 The build folder inside project/front-end only exists because of Heroku.
-If we are not using Heroku, we do not need the build fodler.
-It appears to be a copy of the public folder and Heroku uses it to serve the front end.
+If we are not using Heroku, we do not need the build folder.
+It appears to be a copy of the public folder that Heroku uses to serve the front end.

 ### Heroku Commands (package.json)